mhellnerdev/ribbitx-cli/README.md

 - Built on Python 3.8.10
 - Link to Artifactory Artifact [https://ribbitx.jfrog.io/artifactory/ribbitx-pypi/](https://ribbitx.jfrog.io/artifactory/ribbitx-pypi/)
-- Only 4 API's were used.
-I was not able to get PUT and POST methods working yet.
+- 8 API's used.
+GET, POST, PUT, DELETE methods for managing your SaaS instance of JFROG Artifactory.

+## Version 0.2 Updates
+- Added repo-create, repo-update, user-create, user-delete features.
+PUT, POST, and DELETE methods used.
+- Pruned requirements file.

 ## Installing RibbitX as an executable script
 - This can be installed as an executable script via pip.
 This allows for the simple running of command "ribbitx" to invoke from the command line.